Alright, let’s get the elephant in the room out of the way first: why on earth am I writing another ‘how to start a blog’ post.

 There are plenty of ‘blogging about blogging’ websites out there that make blogging seem like the easiest path to money there is.

 In reality, generating any kind of income through blogging takes a lot of work, time, and dedication.

 However, earning income with a blog is possible!
 It just might take months/years to start making your first few hundred bucks.

-This has already been a long post, but if you want to see the steps I took to generate a $100/month blog, check out my post on creating an income generating blog!
+This has already been a long post, but if you want to see the steps I took to generate a $100/month blog, check out my post on the road to a $100 month blog.

-Additionally, you can also check out some of my recent income reports, where I’m slowly closing in on the $300/month mark!
+Additionally, you can also check out some of my recent blog updates, where I’m slowly closing in on the $300/month mark!

 I hope you have found this blogging guide for beginners to be useful, and maybe inspiring!